-It sits on a plateau overlooking a busy ocean gateway of vessels large and small into the southern tip of Luzon island in the Philippine.
-At 322 feet, it is one of the biggest religious structures in the world.
-It is the Mother of All Asia Tower of Peace, a statue devoted to Mary, who is often noted as the Mother of God and Mother of the Church in the Catholic religion.
+MonteMaria sits on a plateau overlooking a serene ocean gateway where vessels large and small cruise to and from the southern tip of Luzon island in the Philippines.
+At 322 feet, MonteMaria is one of the grandest religious structures in the world.
+The Mother of All Asia Tower of Peace is a statue devoted to Mary, the Mother of Jesus and Mother of the Church of the Catholic religion.

-The grand structure, which many envision will be a pilgrimage and tourist destination in the near future, is located in MonteMaria, in Batangas Province.
-It is part of a big development that will eventually feature a hotel and residential subdivisions, a marina, an amphitheater/concert hall, clubhouse, sports and recreation facilities, a wellness center and a marine sanctuary, among others.
-A venue for special events is also planned that can host weddings, retreats and a variety of activities.
+The amazing structure and development, which has become an internationally renowned pilgrimage and tourist destination is located in MonteMaria, in Batangas Province of the Philippines.
+It is part of a grander development that will eventually feature hotels, restaurants, residential subdivisions, a marina, an amphitheater/concert hall, clubhouse, sports and recreation facilities, health and wellness centers, a marine sanctuary, and other tourist attractions.
+Venues for special events are also planned that will host weddings, retreats, and a host of other recreational activities.

-And as the Philippines celebrates 500 years of Catholicism, a group of forward-thinking entrepreneurs from both sides of the Pacific Ocean, have come up with a new project that commemorates the event, and combines MonteMaria and its iconic structure with the centuries-old tradition of wine-making.
+As the Philippines celebrates 500 years of Catholicism, a group of forward-thinking entrepreneurs from both sides of the Pacific Ocean have come up with a new project that commemorates the event, and combines MonteMaria and its iconic structure with the centuries-old tradition of wine-making.

-The result is MonteMaria Cellars, a company that offers an exclusive wine collection cellared and bottled in Napa Valley, California by the Buhman Estate Vineyards.
-The wines offered will be specially made for the Holy Site of Montemaria, Batangas.
+The venture is MonteMaria Cellars, a unique collection of blessed wines cellared and bottled in Napa Valley, California by Napa Valley Distribution, Inc. The wines offered are specially made for the Holy Site of MonteMaria, Batangas.

 Spearheading the project from the Napa, California side is Jason Elkin, an international disruptor, innovator, vintner and proprietor who founded and owns #TrendingWine.
 He has been involved in all areas of the wine and hospitality industry and is considered by many as the “Mark Zuckerberg of the wine industry.”

-Elkin, who was introduced through business contacts to the MonteMaria group, is not coming blind into the project, having visited the Philippines in early 2020.
+Elkin, who was introduced through business contacts to the MonteMaria group, is not coming blind into the project—having visited the Philippines in early 2020 coincidentally right before the global pandemic.
 At that time, he fully immersed himself into the culture and developed business models, brands and flavor profiles that would be most appropriate for Filipino food and festivities.
 He also realized that Napa wines had no presence on shelves and in markets in the Philippines.

 With MonteMaria Cellars, Elkin sees a fruition of a plan to present quality Napa Valley and California wines to the Filipino consumer.
 Price points, according to the de facto consultant for many established and small batch Napa winemakers, will appeal to different kinds of consumers.